New Year Family Nile Sail Boat Trip?

 Our day starts at 9.30am with a touch base team exercise or daily circle.

-Our learning environments are for project-based learning for children who have previously been homeschooled or from an unschooling self-directed learning environment.
+Our learning environments are for project-based learning for children who have previously been homeschooled or from an unschooling self-directed learning environment. (children on a gap yer travelling will be invited to apply on an individual case basis.)

-Our new home will be an outdoor learning center in the West Bank village, which will be home for nature and ecological learning, working with local facilitators and forest school-trained staff.
+Our home will be an outdoor learning center in the West Bank village, which will be home for nature and ecological learning, working with local facilitators and forest school-trained staff.

 We are trying to cultivate an environment that is enriching for young people to come and learn and socialise, while also being in touch with nature, arts, crafts and animal care.